All content © 199 - 2022 Penny Lane Domestic Appliances. - Brand logos and images for informational purposes only.

 However, they can be confusing; so here

-is a clear explanation of what they all
+is a explanation of what all the care

 Is Fabric softener